 A good night’s sleep is essential to overall health and well-being as well as helping prevent migraines by supporting your head and neck better.
 In my last post I was trying out a new pillow which was medium firm, and while it was helping I needed a firmer pillow.

-I have been using this pillow for between 2-3 weeks now and it is perfect.
+I have been using this pillow for a long time now and it is perfect.
 Not once have I woken with a sore neck, head or the beginnings of a migraine.
 I am also benefiting from a much better night’s sleep as I don’t seem to wake up as much during the night.

 While it hasn’t got rid of my migraines, it is helping to reduce them and give me a much more comfortable and supportive sleep.
-So fellow migraine suffers (and non-suffers than just want a good supportive and comfortable sleep), I would suggest trying a walled pillow (gusset pillow) and from my experience so far, I would recommend the OTTY Deluxe Pillow (it is expensive at £54.99, which is inline with other pillows of this type, but is definitely worth).
+So fellow migraine suffers (and non-suffers than just want a good supportive and comfortable sleep), I would suggest trying a walled pillow (gusset pillow) and from my experience so far, I would recommend the OTTY Deluxe Pillow (it is expensive at £64.99, which is inline with other pillows of this type, but is definitely worth the cost).

 If you have had any success in managing migraines by changing your pillow, or any other tips, please let me know your thoughts by emailing email@example.com.